-The Hall is a staple for Nashvillians and tourists alike.
+The Country Music Hall Of Fame is a staple for Nashvillians and tourists alike.
 It serves as a reminder of artists who bring back the early country music nostalgia, such as Roy Acuff, Johnny Cash and Loretta Lynn.
 The current exhibits feature Blake Shelton, Dierks Bently, American Sound and Beauty, Dylan, Cash and the Nashville cats and several others.

 Location: 222 5th Avenue South